xanwal/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

     ```

 The `begin_create_or_update` method also works with local deployments.
 Use the same `ml_client.online_deployment.begin_create_or_update` method with the argument `local=True`.

-> [!TIP]
-> With the `update` command, you can use the [`--set` parameter in the Azure CLI](/cli/azure/use-cli-effectively#generic-update-arguments) to override attributes in your YAML *or* to set specific attributes without passing the YAML file.
-Using `--set` for single attributes is especially valuable in development and test scenarios.
-For example, to scale up the `instance_count` value for the first deployment, you could use the `--set instance_count=2` flag.
-However, because the YAML isn't updated, this technique doesn't facilitate [GitOps](https://www.atlassian.com/git/tutorials/gitops).

 > [!Note]
 > The above is an example of inplace rolling update: i.e. the same deployment is updated with the new configuration, with 20% nodes at a time.
 If the deployment has 10 nodes, 2 nodes at a time will be updated.
 For production usage, you might want to consider [blue-green deployment](how-to-safely-rollout-managed-endpoints.md), which offers a safer alternative.